 Overview – The North Country National Scenic Hiking Trail

-The North Country Trail is the longest, 4600 miles through seven states from North Dakota, Minnesota, Wisconsin, Michigan, Ohio, and Pennsylvania to New York at Crown Point on Lake Champlain.
-With no high mountain peaks it is a variety of prairie grass, deep forest, lakeshore, pastoral and historic paths.
+The North Country Trail is the longest, 4800 miles through eight states from North Dakota, Minnesota, Wisconsin, Michigan, Ohio, Pennsylvania, New York and Vermont.
+With no high mountain peaks it is a variety of prairie grass, deep forest, lake shore, pastoral and historic paths.
 Regardless of vehicular connections and some high density exposure the purpose is to provide premier hiking, a sport that deserves as much attention as any other outdoor activity.
 This is why the North Country Trail pursues the single use, single track and high quality footpath.

 Puffer Pond